chainx-org/chainx-testnet-bug-bounty/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Account Info**
-Identity in chain:
+On-chain Identity:  display name and other necessary information.
-ChainX Wallet Address(Major Chain):
+ChainX Wallet Address(Major Chain): your wallet address in major chainx network.